Muhakkima

-Muḥakkima (محكّمة) and al-Haruriyya (الحرورية) refer to the Muslims who rejected arbitration between Ali and Mu'awiya I at the Battle of Siffin in 657 CE.
+Muḥakkima (محكّمة), also known as al-Haruriyya (الحرورية), were the Muslims who rejected arbitration between Ali and Mu'awiya I at the Battle of Siffin in 657 CE.
 The name Muḥakkima derives from their slogan lā ḥukma illā li-llāh (لا حكم إلا لله), meaning "no judgment (hukm) except God's".
 The name al-Haruriyya refers to their withdrawal from Ali's army to the village of Harura' near Kufa.
 This episode marked the start of the Kharijite movement, and the term muḥakkima is often also applied by extension to later Kharijites.

 Historically, some scholars introduced followers of the Quran alone as the Haroori.
-In recent times, some adherents of Ibadi Islam, which is commonly identified as a moderate offshoot of the Kharijite movement, have said that the precursors of both Ibadism and extremist Kharijite sects should be properly called Muḥakkima and al-Haruriyya rather than Kharijites.
+In recent times, some adherents of Ibadism, which is commonly identified as a moderate offshoot of the Kharijite movement, have said that the precursors of both Ibadism and extremist Kharijite sects should be properly called Muḥakkima and al-Haruriyya rather than Kharijites.

 History

 According to al-Shahrastani, an 11th AD century Shafiite scholar, the proto-Kharijite group were called al-Muhakkima al-Ula.
 They were rooted in the caliphate horsemen that existed in the times of Muhammad.
 The al-Muhakkima al-Ula group were led by a figure named Dhu al-Khuwaishirah at-Tamimi, more famously known as Hurqus ibn Zuhayr as-Sa'di, a Tamim tribe chieftain, veteran of the Battle of Hunayn and first generation Kharijites who protested the war spoils distribution.
 According to several Hadiths, Hurqus was recorded being prophesied by Muhammad that he will revolt against the Caliphate later.

 At first, Hosts of Hurqus were among those who participated in the Muslim conquest of Persia led by Arfajah, Rashidun general who commands the army and navy in Iraq.
 During Conquest of Khuzestan, Hurqus defeated Hormuzan in 638 at Ahvaz (known as Hormizd-Ardashir in modern era) to subdue the city.
 However, later during the reign of Uthman, Hurqus was one of the ringleaders from Basra that conspired to assassinate Uthman.
 They are the soldiers of Ali during the battle of Siffin, who later rebelled towards the Caliphate of Ali and planned their rebellion in the village of Haruri.

 The host of Hurqus also contained another Kharijite embryos that hail from Bajila tribe, which led by Abd Allah ibn Wahb al-Rasibi, who later became founder of Ibadi group.